rudro12356/FARMWISE_Public_Repo_Hackmidwest24/README.md

 # Welcome to Hack Midwest 2024!
 <br /><br />

-## Getting Started
-Ensure you have reviewed the [Rules & FAQ](https://hackmidwest.com/#faq)
-1. Clone this repository and rename to the name of your app or idea
-2. Make it **private**
-3. Add pr@kcitp.com as a user
-4. Populate the Team, App & Challenges info below and update as needed

-<br /><br />

 ## Who's on your team?
 *List the full names,  email address & Github username of your teammates*